AlexandreDdaCosta/olympus/apps/larry/README.md

 limits allowed for any given trade and mandatory stop losses.
-In trading, it's axiomatic that emotional decisions will quickly bankrupt a trader, so Larry's overall goal is to have such decisions be based on dispassionate, back tested rules not subject to the vagarities of human feelings.
+In trading, it's axiomatic that emotional decisions will quickly bankrupt a trader, so Larry's overall goal is to have such decisions be based on dispassionate, back-tested rules not subject to the vagarities of human feelings.
 Instinct does have its place in trading, so one product of this analysis is a charting system that lets a user see possible trades, along with entry/exit points and outcomes of applying the system to past market action.